-The following are some ways you can work with lists to help you to manage information for your group.
+Here are some ways you can work with lists to help you to manage information for your group:

-Integrate e-mail with a list If incoming or outgoing e-mail messages have been enabled on your site, lists can take advantage of e-mail features.
-Some lists, such as calendars, can be set up so that people can add content to them by sending messages.
-Other lists, such as a task list, can be set up to send messages to people when items are assigned to them.
-Your organization can customize other types of lists to receive messages.
+- Integrate e-mail with a list If incoming or outgoing mail has been enabled on your site, lists can take advantage of e-mail features.
+Some lists, such as calendars, can be set up so that people can add content to them by sending e-mail.
+Other lists, such as a task list, can be set up to send mail to people when items are assigned to them.
+Your organization can customize other types of lists to receive e-mail.

-Use formulas and calculated values You can use formulas and calculated values to dynamically generate information in the columns of a list.
-The operations can include information other columns in a list as well as system functions such as [today] to indicate the current date.
+- Use formulas and calculated values You can use formulas and calculated values to dynamically generate information in the columns of a list.
+The operations can include information from one or more other columns in a list as well as system functions such as [today] to indicate the current date.
 For example, you can specify a default due date that is seven days from the current date.

-Keep informed about changes Lists and views can use RSS, so that members of your workgroup can automatically receive updates.
+- Keep informed about changes Lists and views in Windows SharePoint Services 3.0 now use RSS, so that members of your workgroup can automatically receive updates.
 RSS is a technology that enables people to receive and view updates or RSS feeds of news and information in a consolidated location.
 You can also create e-mail alerts to notify you when the lists are changed or when new items are added.
 Alerts are a convenient way to keep track of the changes that are important to you.

-Use lists consistently across sites If your group works with several types of lists, you can add consistency across multiple lists with content types, site columns, and templates.
+Use lists consistently across sites If your group works with several types of lists, you can add consistency across multiple lists with content types (content type: A reusable group of settings for a category of content.
+Use content types to manage the metadata, templates, and behaviors of items and documents consistently.
+Content types are defined at the site level and used on lists and libraries.), site columns, and templates.
 These features enable you to reuse the settings and list structure in an efficient way.
 For example, you can create a content type for a customer service issue that specifies certain columns (such as customer contact) and business processes for the content type.
 Another example is creating a site column for department names that has a drop-down list of departments.
 You can reuse the column in multiple lists to ensure that the names always appear the same way in each list.

-Work on list items from an e-mail program By using an e-mail program that is compatible with SharePoint 2010, you can take important list information with you.
-For example, with Microsoft Office Outlook 2010, you can view and update tasks, contacts, and discussion boards on your site from Outlook.
+- Work on list items from an e-mail program By using an e-mail program that is compatible with Windows SharePoint Services 3.0, you can take important list information with you.
+For example, with Microsoft Office Outlook 2007, you can view and update tasks, contacts, and discussion boards on your site from Outlook.